smpr/atl-wdi/morning_exercises/git/git-github-setup.md

 # Git & GitHub

-This morning, we will install and configure Git, and set it up to work with your respective GitHub accounts.
+This mrning, we will install and configure Git, and set it up to work with your respective GitHub accounts.

 <br />